kennethchoe/ObjectTestHelpers/README.md

 Auto-mappers are great, but you should not assume everything you add will be mapped automatically and successfully since most of them has default behaviour of ignoring non-mappable properties.
 How do you catch mistakes like:

-1. You added new property on domain model and view model, but spelled them differently so auto-mapper did not recognize them to be connected.
+1. You added new property on domain model and view model, but spelled them differently so auto-mapper did not recognize them to be mapped.
 2. You added new property on domain model and repository's Get() function, but did not change Update() function.

 Also, you don't want to have test code that repeats mapper code.
 For example: